Receiving a cancer diagnosis can come as a shock. There are many tips to help a person cope with this diagnosis.

-What are some practical ways that could help you to cope with the shock of a cancer diagnosis, and allow you to make the best decisions for yourself?
+What are some practical ways that could help people cope with the shock of receiving a cancer diagnosis and allow them to make the best decisions for themselves?

-Medical News Today have spoken with healthcare professionals and explored the experiences of people living with cancer with the aim of bringing you advice on how to face this unwelcome news.
+Medical News Today has spoken with healthcare professionals and explored the experiences of people living with cancer with the aim of offering advice on how best to face this unwelcome news.

-Getting diagnosed with cancer comes as a shock to anyone, but one important way of coping with it is to be well informed.
-Cancer is often surrounded by an aura of myth, and much of what we think we know about it can be based on hearsay.
+Receiving a diagnosis of cancer can come as a shock to anyone, but one important way of coping with it is to be well informed.
+Cancer is often surrounded by an aura of myth, and much of what people think they know can often just be hearsay.

-So, an important first step is to get as much (specific) information as possible, from both your doctor and other reliable sources.
+So, an important first step is to get as much information as possible from doctors and other reliable sources.

-Dany Bell — a specialist advisor on treatment and recovery at Macmillan Cancer Support, based in the United Kingdom — told MNT, “Being diagnosed with cancer can be a big shock, even if you already suspected you might have it.”
+Dany Bell, a specialist advisor on treatment and recovery at Macmillan Cancer Support in the United Kingdom, told MNT, “Being diagnosed with cancer can be a big shock, even if you already suspected you might have it.”

-“Cancer is a word that can stir up many fears and emotions,” adds Bell, “but making sure you fully understand your diagnosis can help you feel more in control of the situation.”
+“Cancer is a word that can stir up many fears and emotions,” added Bell, “but making sure you fully understand your diagnosis can help you feel more in control of the situation.”

 “If you ever find yourself faced with a cancer diagnosis […] [b]efore you go into a panic mode, I say take a deep breath, be calm, gather as much information as you can about what type of cancer you’re dealing with, what the odds are for the type of cancer that you have, and then go from there, because if you know what you’re dealing with, it’s not so frightful.”

-Often, communication with your physician might feel tricky, since the subject of a cancer diagnosis is always a heavily loaded one.
-Both you and your healthcare provider might find it difficult to communicate efficiently.
+Often, communicating with a doctor might feel challenging, as the subject of a cancer diagnosis is always a heavily loaded one.
+Both the person and the doctor might find it difficult to communicate efficiently.

-Dr. Ann O’Mara — head of Palliative Care Research in the NCI’s Division of Cancer Prevention — told MNT that there is no magical recipe for success in these cases, but that open communication is very important to ensure that you get the information you need, and that your physician knows how you are coping with your diagnosis.
+Dr. Ann O’Mara, head of palliative care research in the NCI’s Division of Cancer Prevention, told MNT that there is no magical recipe for success in these cases.
+However, she said that open communication is very important to ensure that people get the information they need and that the doctor knows how they are coping with the diagnosis.

-Symptoms of depression and anxiety are often a natural outcome after a cancer diagnosis.
-After all, there are so many unknowns to this equation, and this is a journey that will undoubtedly turn your life upside down.
+Symptoms of depression and anxiety are often a natural outcome after receiving a cancer diagnosis.
+After all, there are so many unknowns to this equation, and this is a journey that will undoubtedly turn a person’s life upside down.

-That is also why it’s so important to be able to count on a strong support network.
+That is also why it is so important to be able to count on a strong support network.

 Approaching friends and family

-Bell told MNT that being able to rely on a good support network is always helpful, even though speaking to the people around you about your diagnosis may be a challenge all on its own.
+Bell told MNT that being able to rely on a good support network is always helpful, even though speaking with the people about one’s diagnosis may be a challenge all on its own.